Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.0
 			// Maximum: 999999.0
 			"Claw Damage"				"-1.0"

-			// Extra health given to the Mutant Tank.
-			// Note: Tank's health limit on any difficulty is 65,535.
-			// Note: Disable this setting if it conflicts with other plugins.
-			// Note: Depending on the setting for "Multiply Health," the Mutant Tank's health will be multiplied based on player count.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// Minimum: -65535
-			// Maximum: 65535
-			// --
-			// Positive numbers: Current health + Extra health
-			// Negative numbers: Current health - Extra health "Extra Health"				"0"

 			// The Mutant Tank's rock throws do this much damage.
 			// Note: This setting can be overridden for specific players.